minathelone/DIDA-435-Frontend-Data-Viz/README.md

 <img width="569" height="578" alt="Screenshot 2025-12-09 at 1 13 10 PM" src="https://github.com/user-attachments/assets/e53dae07-8e00-4c70-93e4-96483b4b51df" />

 ## Setup
 You'll need to have set up a div to host the plot.
-This plot also requires that you have an html button, for which you can simply copy and paste this snippet into your file:
+This plot also requires that you have an html button and a tooltip, for which you can simply copy and paste this snippet into your file:
 ```html
 <button id="backButton" style="
           display: none;